Ontari - E-Learning App UI Kit

 Board for freelance & contract work

+A new UI kit on the radar.
 Ontari is an Education/Online Learning App UI Kit consisting of 60+ pixel-perfect screens and easy to use in Figma.

-The kit is easy to fully customize to your liking and it leverages all Figma features, including global color, font styles, dynamic components & variants.
-Available in Light & Dark Theme.

-Develop your mobile app with these neat, clean, modern and outstanding design screens.
+In collaboration with Toko Design Team and Available on UI8 Only.

 Looking for someone to design your product?
 I’d love to help and collaborate.
 Let me know your problem!
 Let's Talk at hello@dipainhouse.com